MindfulBell/FCC-algorithms/readme.txt

-Collection of algorithm scripts/exercises done on FreeCodeCamp
+Collection of intermediate/advanced algorithm scripting exercises done on FreeCodeCamp